MasterMindRomii/Mexico-Toy-Sales-Insights/README.md

 # Mexico-Toy-Sales-Project

-## 🚀 Welcome to My Power BI Project Repository 👩‍💻
+## 🚀 Welcome to My Power BI Project Repository on Mexico Toy Sales  👩‍💻

 In this Power BI project, I embarked on a journey of data exploration, leveraging DAX functions, Business Intelligence techniques, and innovative data visualization methods to unravel the mysteries hidden within the dataset.